ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

         This attaches the visuals of the weapon to the function of the weapon!

-4. Right click this Art group and select "Create Network Context > New Client Context Containing This" to keep the weapon's visuals within a Client Context folder.
+4. Right click this Art group and select "Create Network Context > **New Client Context Containing This**" to keep the weapon's visuals within a Client Context folder.

     This is better for overall performance, and should always be done for visuals that aren't directly related to gameplay.
 Since it's the bullets and the actual impact that affects gameplay, we want the gun itself to not be taking up performance space.

-    To read more about Client Context and networking in Core games, read our guide about **[Networking](networking_reference.md)**.

 5. Finally for gun visuals, select that Client Context folder, and navigate to the **Properties** window.
-Uncheck the **Collidable** box.
+In the Scene section, change the Collision drop-down menu from *Inherit from Parent* to *Force Off*.
 This way the gun won't get stuck on the player and move the camera to weird locations.

 6. Your **Hierarchy** should now look like this: